adisteyf/cfiles-engine/README.md

 # Description

-This is a simple engine for creating and rendering 2D objects using OpenGL.
+This is a simple engine for creating and rendering 3D objects using OpenGL.
+*(Vulkan soon)*.

 # Features